DevExpress/devextreme-demos/JSDemos/Demos/Lookup/Basics/description.md

 Regardless of the data source structure, enable the [grouped](/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#grouped) property.

 ### Configure the Drop-Down List
 The Lookup uses the [Popover](/Documentation/ApiReference/UI_Components/dxPopover/) component as a drop-down list.
 To customize the Popover, use the [dropDownOptions](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#dropDownOptions) property.
 It accepts an object with [Popover properties](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/).
-Alternatively, you can display lookup items in a pop-up window.
-To enable this behavior, set the [usePopover](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#usePopover) property to **false**.
+Alternatively, you can set the [usePopover](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#usePopover) property to **false** to display lookup items in a pop-up window.